 Vanessa: I guess I would say it goes back to when I first came to GSBTB – there was another volunteer (Tusia – who is back in Canada now), who had her own dog, did dog-sitting and was a dog-walker.
 Lots of times there would be requests from the kids to see the dogs, so Tusia would appear first with two dogs, then next time with five dogs, big dogs or small dogs.

 There’s this really wonderful story where she would dog-sit for this big husky, because one of the boys liked the bigger dogs she brought.
 His name was Puschkin.
 Tusia had to go back to Canada around the beginning of the year, and we didn’t see Puschkin for a bit.
-Then a couple of weeks later Ania saw the dog and thought, “oh!
+Then a couple of weeks later Ania saw the dog while walking on the street and thought, “oh!
 That’s Puschkin!”, and went up to the owner and asked her, “Is that Puschkin?
 He used to come to the dog park in Tempelhof and play with these kids”.
 The owner then said yes, and that she’d still be interested in meeting the kids.
 So then there was this marvellous reunion with this one boy and this dog, even though the volunteer who had been the dog walker wasn’t there anymore, which was really lovely.

 I’m a dog person, I have a dog at home and I can totally relate to the children being so excited about them.
 There’s a song which has a line that says, ‘If you smile at me, I will understand, because it’s something everybody everywhere does in the same language’ – I feel that dogs are similar to a smile.
 They transcend the language barrier, so it’s just that unconditional love, and I think we really witnessed that with the boys in a lot of ways.
 To get back to this dog Puschkin, the little boy I mentioned before loved him so much he drew a picture of him and gave it to Ania as a present for the owner – and the next thing we know the owner’s put it on her refrigerator.